Blog 001. (English version)

 The time has passed, and now I have got a couple of kids.

-Anyway, I will start with posting about general living information (I am going to write in Japanese mainly, however, occasionally I will try to post with English version, too) and see how it goes…
+Anyway, I am going to start with writing some general living information (I am going to write in Japanese and also in English as well / Hopefully it will last! ) and see how it goes…

 What sort of district is Clapton?

 is a district of east London, and is where I and my family are based.

 Hackney has lately gained a good reputation described as…